 2. What marketing strategies have you used to grow?

 I started as a WordPress freelancer on Codeable.
 Codeable is the best WordPress marketplace in the world, with more than 500 hand-picked WordPress experts.
-There wasn’t too much marketing for me initially because Codeable was doing all the job for me as a freelancer.
+There wasn’t too much marketing for me initially because Codeable was doing all the job as a freelancer.

 I was good at landing projects through the platform, so I started taking more and more projects and booking them in my calendar.
 I managed to have projects prepaid for about 1.5-2 months.
 And that was a game-changer because I said to myself – “Hey, you can do better than that!”
 So I hired my first two colleagues and founded WPRiders agency.